Nick Jr. (UK & Ireland): Identity

-During the rebrand on 5 September 2005, all presenters and mascots except Piper O'Possum were dropped.
-Piper became the main presenter for most of the day, but in the late afternoons she got taken off for the rest of the remaining hours and her segments of announcing shows usually got replaced with normal next bumpers.
+During the significant rebrand of 5 September 2005, Face was dropped entirely, The Garden stayed but only until October of the same year, and the Early Worms kept their morning presenting.
+Although, Piper became the main presenter for most of the day, in the late afternoons she got taken off for the rest of the remaining hours and her segments of announcing shows usually got replaced with normal next bumpers.
 In addition, Noggin changed its name to Nick Jr. Classics and the ident package that had been used since 2002 was dropped, as the international versions of Nick Jr. launched a 2D-3D animated pop-up-book-style ident package, with two animals (a parent and a child) forming the Nick Jr. logo, very similar to the package of Nick Jr. on CBS from 2004 to 2006.

-This package was designed by British animation studio Studio AKA.
-At night, the idents would have a dark backdrop.
+This package was designed by Mic Graves and Ben Bocquelet at British animation studio Studio AKA.
+At night, special idents were played, which either consisted of existing daytime-setting bumpers converted into a nightly backdrop, or night-specific bumpers that only played during that time.

 At the end of regular Nick Jr. programmes on both channels, they played the new bedtime song, "Jimmer Jammers", showed a sign-off ident telling viewers to come back at 6 a.m., and transitioned to Nick Jr. Classics.
 After Nick Jr Classics, they would cut to a night loop of the same ident or different idents playing over again.

 Idents on Nick Jr. 2 had the number "2" appear at the end of each ident in the scenery.
 On its launch on 25 September 2006, Nick Jr. on TMF began using the idents.
 The package would be used on both Nick Jr. channels until 29 April 2010.
 During the time when Nick Jr, Nick Jr 2. and Nick Jr. on TMF co-existed, the three cross-promoted their programmes under the slogan "Three ways to play".

 Between 2008 and 2014, the schedule after 6 p.m. was rebranded as "Nick Jr. Bedtime".
 A new bedtime look and song (Land of Dreams) was commissioned and played alongside the already existing night version of the 2005 idents and its song (Jimmer Jammers).
 The Early Worms returned as hosts for the strand (and eventually the last hosts of any Nick Jr. feed internationally).
 During the strand, special celebrity guests would accompany Arnie and Barnie in reading bedtime stories, akin to those of CBeebies.